arthurbernierjr/http-videos/fundamentals/README.md

     - Your browser gets the response and acts on it.
 If it's a webpage, your browser shows it to you.
 If there's an error, it lets you know.
     - Your browser's job is to make sense of the server's response.
 Just like when you receive an answer, you react based on what you hear.

-When the client receives the response, that request-response cycle has ended, and there will be no further HTTP communications unless another the client sends another request.
+When the client receives the response, that request-response cycle has ended, and there will be no further HTTP communications unless the client sends another request.